 You have the option to buy 12 or 24 bags of each flavor.
 The cost for 12 bags of keto cereal is $26.99 and $80.97 for 48 bags if you subscribe.
 This works out to $2.25 and $1.69 per bag.
 As they say, you get what you pay for!
 This cereal is packed with better ingredients and more protein than your average cereal and therefore costs more.
 Free Shipping & 14 Day Satisfaction Guarantee >>

-When comparing the cost of The Cereal School healthy breakfast cereal to high-quality protein bars the cost is similar to or less than them at around $1.69-$1.87 per pouch.
+When comparing the cost of The Cereal School healthy breakfast cereal to high-quality protein bars the cost is similar to or less than them at around $1.69-$1.87 per bag.
 We recommend subscribing to save 10% on every order!
 You can cancel your subscription at any time.

 We give The Cereal School healthy breakfast cereal version 3.0 two thumbs up.
 This product would be good for anyone looking to eat better, from kids to teens to adults, those on Weight Watchers or a Keto or gluten-free diet, or anyone looking for a healthy breakfast (or in my case dinner).
-The new peanut butter flavor is everything you want in a cereal, real peanut butter taste with lots of crunch, without the sugar and NO AFTER TASTE!
+The new peanut butter flavor is everything you want in a cereal, real peanut butter taste with lots of crunch, without the sugar, and NO AFTER TASTE!

 Read on for version 2.0 The Cereal School reviews from a dieting dad and a 9-year-old boy.

 For this review, we tasted 3 flavors of cereal from The Cereal School – peanut butter, cookies and cream, and cinnamon bun.
 We had three members of our family taste them, including a dieting dad and a 9-year-old boy, and give their honest opinions.
 You can read the full reviews below.
 In a nutshell, my dieting husband liked the cookies and cream flavor for the taste and the fact that it is only 1 Weight Watchers point per serving.
 Our son didn’t care for the peanut butter flavor but did enjoy the cinnamon bun.
 They both wanted to order more to have around the house for breakfast and snacking.
+Stock up now >>

 Eating cereal for dinner may have been ok when I was in college and didn’t want to cook or buy takeout.
 But I’m now an adult with a family and cereal just won’t cut it.
 Plus, the effects of the not-so-healthy ingredients, like sugar and things I can’t pronounce, make me feel horrible and immediately regret my meal choice.
 And then I’m hungry 20 minutes later because I really just ate a bowl of nothing.
 If only there was a healthy breakfast cereal that I could eat while binge-watching… now there is!
 The Cereal School!
 Stock up now >>

 The Dieting Dad

 I know what you’re thinking, this sounds great and all, but how does it taste?
 I brought in the big guns to answer this question.
 First, my husband reviewed The Cereal School cookies and cream flavor.
 My husband, just for context, is a life-long lover of all things cookies and cream.
 From cereal to ice cream to Twix bars (yes, there is a cookies and cream Twix bar that came out in the 90’s and is back on shelves!), he can’t get enough of that yummy chocolatey goodness.
 Another thing to note about my husband is that he has been on Weight Watchers for the past 9 months and has lost 75 lbs (great job, babe!).
 Because of this, he watches everything he puts into his mouth and runs it through the WW app for final approval.
+Stock up now >>

 Ok back to the taste test.
 My dog, Daisy, was very excited as you can see.
 My husband, on the other hand, was a bit skeptical when I told him about The Cereal School cookies and cream healthy breakfast cereal.
 He, of course, scanned the bag and verified that indeed the cereal is 1 WW point.
-Now he was more excited to give it a try – with the hope that it will taste amazing and can be added to his rotation of sweet, yet healthy, after dinner snacks.
+Now he was more excited to give it a try – with the hope that it will taste amazing and can be added to his rotation of sweet, yet healthy, after-dinner snacks.

 The verdict?
 My husband really enjoyed the cereal and asked if we could “stock up”.
-He also said that he liked the cookies and cream taste, but obviously it wasn’t like eating a sugar-laden box of Oreo’s.
+He also said that he liked the cookies and cream taste, but obviously, it wasn’t like eating a sugar-laden box of Oreo’s.
 (You can’t have it all, honey!)
 This is a huge win for him and for those watching their weight and looking for a healthy breakfast or snack.
+Stock up now >>

 Our son doesn’t eat a lot of super sugary cereals.
 Instead, we opt for cereals that have less sugar and no artificial ingredients.
 What did he think?

 He didn’t love the peanut butter cereal from The Cereal School more than his go-to because he said it left a “weird” taste in his mouth.
 He did like the second flavor he tried, cinnamon bun, and would gladly eat this healthy breakfast before school.
 It’s a win!
-(And mom-approved)
+(And mom-approved) Stock up now >>